MicrosoftDocs/power-automate-docs/articles/process-advisor-processes.md

 ### Recorder features

 - As you record your actions, the action descriptions will be listed in the recorder screen.
-You can select the trashcan icon to delete any action from your recording.
+You can select the trash can icon to delete any action from your recording.
 - Select **Pause recording** at any time during the recording.
 - Select **Start recording again** to continue recording from where you left off.
 - Select **Reset recording** to erase all the recorded actions and start over.